 Carbonyl sampling will be made at a frequency of three 8-hour on a one-in-three day basis from June through August annually using an ATEC Model 8000-2 Eight Channel Automated Carbonyl sampler with co-located independent channel.
-Samples will be analyzed by EPA Method TO-11A, as used in the National Air Toxics Trends (NATTS) program.
+Samples will be analyzed by ERG laboratory services (RTP, NC) using EPA Method TO-11A, as used in the National Air Toxics Trends (NATTS) program.